The #1 Reason Why Your Vape Tastes Burnt (***And How You Fix It…)

-I have now lost count of the number of times someone has asked me, “Why Does My Vape Taste Burnt?” – it is such a common problem.
+I have now lost count of the number of times someone has asked me this question – it is such a common problem.

 It’s basically a right of passage for new vapers, a thing we all experience, and it is very common, so have no fear.

-This article will run down the main reasons why your vape tastes burnt and provide simple techniques, tips, and guidance on how to fix it.
+This article will run down the main reasons why this happens and provide simple techniques, tips, and guidance on how to fix it.